yoannkubera/jRange/README.md

 where some bug fixes identified by the community are integrated:

 * Issue 53: [.indexOf not defined](https://github.com/nitinhayaran/jRange/issues/53)

+Some features were also added:

-* Issue: Ranges were not initialized properly through the 'value' option.
+* Ranges can be initialized through the 'value' option.

 ### Range selector illustration